operate-first/common/docs/inception_deployment.md

-1 info identified, use 'oc status --suggest' to see details.''
+1 info identified, use 'oc status --suggest' to see details.`

 Locate the project page for the application